Zmart64/SAPResourceOptimizer/README.md

 ### Main Training Options

+Note: `--train` is deprecated and now an alias of `--train-default`.
+Please update scripts.

 | Command | Description | Use Case |
 |---------|-------------|----------|
 | `--train-default` | Train models with default parameters | Quick prototyping, baseline results |